chrisglass/bpickle/README.rst

 ============

 You might ask, rightfully, why yet another serialization library is needed.
-The simple answer is that I need to work with a legacy system that implements its own serialization library, called bpickle.
+The simple answer is that I need to work with a system that implements its own serialization library, called bpickle.

 Should I used bpickle?